 The same person described how Conrad was arrested while filming a rally of the ruling Cameroon People’s Democratic Movement (CPDM) party that had turned violent after demonstrators clashed with police.
 Reuters reported that at least four people were shot dead by police.

-Tsi Conrad was arrested at gunpoint on December, 8 2016 by at least 10 military officers, said the person.
+Conrad was arrested at gunpoint on December 8, 2016, by at least 10 military officers, said the person.
 His camera was destroyed and he was held in custody by the Bamenda judicial police for five hours and interrogated, the person told CPJ.

 Conrad was repeatedly questioned about the images he had taken and the media whom he had distributed these to, the person said.
 Conrad saw for the first time the contents of his forced confession, said the person.
 Among other things, it falsely stated that when Conrad was arrested he had been in possession of a secessionist flag and a large hammer, the person said.
 It said he had been paid by another imprisoned journalist, Mancho Bibixy, and other media to film the protest action, and to send footage to international media, as well as publish it on social media.
 It also claimed he had admitted to being a secessionist and one of the Anglophone protest leaders, said the person.

-Conrad gave details under interrogation of his workplace, the person added.
+Conrad gave details of his workplace under interrogation, the person added.
 Authorities in February 2017 raided the multimedia studio in Bamenda where Conrad edited most of his films and documentaries, the person said.
 Two workers were arrested: one was released a few hours later, while the other spent several more days in detention before he too was freed without charge, said the person.
 Conrad’s equipment, including film cameras and computers used for editing, were seized and taken to Yaoundé for evidence.

 The journalist was transferred after two weeks to Kondengui Central Prison and appeared before a military tribunal on December 23, 2016, the person said.
 His case was combined with those of Bibixy, Awah, and Anglophone detainees.
-Their military trial dragged on for more than a year and was characterized by at least 16 adjournments, said the person.
+Their military trial dragged on for more than a year and through at least 16 adjournments, said the person.